anyakeller/k-and-r-revamp/README.md

 ##### The other files should be modified with CARE and CAUTION

 -   **`header.blade.php`** - the page header for all views - currently the "KITE AND ROCKET RESEARCH" text
--   `front-page.blade.php` - page view for the main landing/home page; contains post while loop - already set up only to display video posts
+-   `front-page.blade.php` - page view for the main landing/home page; - redirects to featured video, otherwise uses latest video
-    -   **`content-video.blade.php`** - partial for the `<article>` element for every post on the home page
+-   `single-krvideo.blade.php` - page for a singluar video-post page - main video at top, the rest of the video posts in their categroies below
-        -   **`entry-meta.blade.php`** - partial describing how each video post will be displayed on the home page in even more detail
+    -   **`partials/content-single-video.blade.php`** - the partial for displaying a specific video post on its own page - uses main-video
--   `single-video.blade.php` - page for a singluar video-post page
+        -   **`partials/main-video.blade.php`** - the partial for displaying the main video player and description
-    -   **`content-single-video.blade.php`** - the partial for displaying a specific video post on its own page
+    -   **`partials/swiper-video-category-row.blade.php`** - the partial for displaying the video category swiper rows

 #### The only wordpress PHP file to care about